VivianPenello/PyMathsTools/README.md

 You can then import modules into your Python scripts or notebooks.

+For development :

+pip install -e .

 ---

 ## 🤝 Contributing

 I warmly welcome contributions from anyone interested in math, Python, or both!

+If you create new files or folders, please update the related __init__.py.

 ### Some ideas to get started: